GuHaRaJ/RapidAId---Drone-Based-Telemedicine/README.md

 **Status:** Under Development

 RapidAId aims to revolutionize healthcare access by providing rapid, on-demand delivery of medicines via drones.
-This repository contains the frontend component of the RapidAId system.
+This repository contains the frontend component of the RapidAid system.

 ## Project Overview

-RapidAId addresses the critical need for timely access to essential medicines, especially in remote or underserved areas.
+RapidAid addresses the critical need for timely access to essential medicines, especially in remote or underserved areas.
 By leveraging drone technology, we aim to:

 *   **Reduce delivery times:** Significantly faster delivery compared to traditional methods.
 *   **Expand access to care:** Reach patients in areas with limited infrastructure or transportation options.